 Photo by: Matt Ferguson

 From December 1 through late February, Stuart Park on Water Street transforms into an ice skating rink.
-Skate and helmet rentals are available from mobile operator, Bladez Skate Rental, between 11 a.m. and 8 p.m. every day except Christmas (weather permitting).
+Skate and helmet rentals are available from a mobile operator, Bladez Skate Rental, between 11 a.m. and 8 p.m. every day except Christmas (weather permitting).
 When little legs get tired, grab a bench seat, warm up with a coffee (parents) and hot chocolate (kids), and refuel with a snack, available from a nearby vendor.

 6. Catch a hockey game at Prospera Place